laminas/laminas-di/doc/book/zend.di.introduction.md

 Potencier's Series](http://fabien.potencier.org/article/11/what-is-dependency-injection) on DI.

 > ## Note
-`Zend\Di` is an example of an Inversion of Control (IoC) container.
+`Laminas\Di` is an example of an Inversion of Control (IoC) container.
 IoC containers are widely used to create object instances that have all dependencies resolved and injected.
 Dependency Injection containers are one form of IoC -- but not the only form.
-Zend Framework 2 ships with another form of IoC as well,
+Laminas ships with another form of IoC as well,
-\[ZendServiceManager\](zend.service-manager.intro).
-Unlike `Zend\Di`, The ServiceManager is
+\[LaminasManager\](laminas.service-manager.intro).
+Unlike `Laminas\Di`, The ServiceManager is
 code-driven, meaning that you typically tell it what class to instantiate, or provide a factory for the given class.
 This approach offers several benefits:
 - Easier to debug (error stacks take you into your factories, not the dependency injection container).
 - Easier to setup (write code to instantiate objects, instead of configuration).
-- Faster (`Zend\Di` has known performance issues due to the approaches used).
+- Faster (`Laminas\Di` has known performance issues due to the approaches used).
-Unless you have specific needs for a dependency injection container versus more general Inversion of Control, we recommend using `Zend\ServiceManager` for the above reasons.
+Unless you have specific needs for a dependency injection container versus more general Inversion of Control, we recommend using `Laminas\ServiceManager` for the above reasons.

 ## Dependency Injection Containers